 The term loan facility requires repayment over five years with nineteen quarterly principal payments which began in the three months ending March 31, 2015.
 Each of the first four quarterly principal payments is \$1.9 million, each of the following quarterly principal payments is \$3.8 million, with the final principal payment of \$90.0 million due on September 30, 2019.
 The revolving credit facility requires payment in full at the end of five years on September 30, 2019.
 We are also required to pay a commitment fee for any unused portion of the revolving credit facility, which ranges from 0.25% to 0.45% per annum.
 Interest on the term loan facility and revolving credit facility is payable quarterly.
-As of September 30, 2015, the outstanding balance of the debt owed under the Credit Agreement was \$244.4 million.
-On October 20, 2015 we entered into a First Amendment to the Credit Agreement, whereby we exercised our right under the Credit Agreement to request a \$100 million increase to the aggregate revolving credit commitment thereunder.
-See note 16 for further detail.
+As of December 31, 2015, the outstanding balance of the debt owed under the Credit Agreement was \$242.5 million.
+On October 20, 2015, we entered into a Commitment Increase Agreement and First Amendment to Credit Agreement, or the First Amendment, with the Administrative Agent and each of the Lenders, which amends the Credit Agreement.